PammillerPersonal/open-source-policy/checkmarx_poc.md

 ![Open Source Development Pipeline](https://github.com/GSA/open-source-policy/blob/master/img/oss_path.png "Open Source Development Pipeline")

 Here is a short description of what is happening in the diagram.
-[Christopher](https://github.com/GSA/christopher) is a working version.
+[Christopher](https://github.com/GSA/christopher) is a working version and GSA employees can look under the hood with the other integrated tools.

-1. Client - the client is the developers computer.
-It consists of an IDE, client, and browser for pushing code to GitHub and interacting with CircleCI, CodeClimate, and receives Slack notifications of builds.
+- Client - The client is the developer's computer.
+It consists of an IDE, CLI, and browser for pushing code to GitHub and interacting with CircleCI, CodeClimate, and receives Slack notifications of builds.
+A local install of [Clouseau](https://github.com/cfpb/clouseau) is helpful for scanning code locally for sensitive content.
-2. GitHub - ...
+- [GitHub](https://github.com/gsa) - GSA has an organization on GitHub.com and open/closed repositories for code versioning.
+It is the root fo the development pipeline branch rules and integration to CircleCI and CodeClimate.
+It also provides notification via Slack back to the client.
+- [CircleCI](https://circleci.com/) - Continuous integration allows for builds and tests launched at the code commit and PR.
+It provides for automated testing, prevention of merging code based on pre-defined testing rules, provides status to Slack.
+Authenitication is tied to GitHub.
+- [CodeClimate](https://codeclimate.com/) - This is one open source code scanning tool and has built-in testing tools.
+It integrates with GitHub and provides notification to GitHub.
+It too can stop merging of code based on automated test failure.
+Authenitication is tied to GitHub.
+- [Slack](https://slack.com/) - This provides for integration to the other tools and communication to the client on code merge and build progress.